 Select the Tools tab: Read the information carefully before choosing to reset!

 The user management in WordPress does not include any advanced options for role and capability management.
 For many websites, using the default settings is enough.
-But if you need to make changes or create new user roles, you have to install a plugin.
+But if you need to make changes or create new user roles, you have to install a plugin like User Role Editor plugin we have used in this tutorial.